chungheng/e6040/git_intro.md

 [... make some changes ...]

-git diff                     # see what you have modified git add file1 file2          # see stashed files git diff --cached            # see what you are about to commit git commit -m "MESSAGE"      # commit changes
+git diff                     # see what you have modified git add file1 file2          # see staged files git diff --cached            # see what you are about to commit git commit -m "MESSAGE"      # commit changes